florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 For comment function, I had both a front-end and a back-end part:

 #### Frontend
-- **Cloning Form Data:** On the frontend, Ihad to clone the form data and create a new field that Iposted into the API.
+- **Cloning Form Data:** On the frontend, I had to clone the form data and create a new field that I posted into the API.
-- **Error Handling:** Additionally, Iimplemented error handling to manage any issues that occurred during form submission.
+- **Error Handling:** Additionally, I implemented error handling to manage any issues that occurred during form submission.
 ```jsx
   function handleChange(e: any) {
     const fieldName = e.target.name